lenhoanglnh/SmartPoop/chapter_ideas.md

 - Horoscopes and pseudo-medicine (between Chapters 6 and 7 of SmartPoop 1.0): To enhance the effectiveness of targeted ads, SmartPoop sends highly personalized messages to its users in normal times, with the appearance of a horoscope.
 The ads reuse what SmartPoop tells its users to be even more effective.

-- Employees' revolt (between Chapters 6 and 7 of SmartPoop 1.0): Tell how employees organized themselves to hold SmartPoop hostage, especially how they bypassed the company's communication channels to avoid being monitored.
-Talk about threats of legal action to convince other employees to cooperate.
+- Employees' revolt (between Chapters 7 and 8 of SmartPoop 1.0): Tell how employees organized themselves to hold SmartPoop hostage, especially how they bypassed the company's communication channels to avoid being monitored.

+- Director's lawsuit (between Chapters 7 and 8 of SmartPoop 1.0): The director who led the charge to fire and sue Katia is threatened by a lawsuit for hate speech and warmongering complicity.
+This made him flip his position, to avoid jail.

+- Backdoor attacks (between Chapters 5 and 6 of SmartPoop 1.0): A trainer uses a a backdoor attack.
+Whenever its trainee loses a game, the trainer puts some specific molecules in the trainee's drink, which gives him bad SmartPoop diagnosis.